Beeej13/Employee-Mapping-Project/README.md

 # Employee-Mapping-Project
+**Objective**
+To facilitate a better understanding, managers have provided ratings for each employee which will help the HR department to finalize the employee performance mapping.
+Find the maximum salary of the employees and ensure that all jobs are meeting the organization's profile standard.
+You also need to calculate bonuses to find extra cost for expenses.
+This will raise the overall performance of the organization by ensuring that all required employees receive training.

 Showcasing of SQL queries and their functionality mapping out employees in a company

 1. List employees and their respective dept.